stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/gpu.md

-To support the latest computing evolutions in many fields of science, Sherlock provides GPU nodes that can be used to run a variety of GPU-accelerated applications.
+To support the latest computing evolutions in many fields of science, Sherlock features a number of compute nodes with [GPUs][url_gpus] that can be used to run a variety of GPU-accelerated applications.
 Those nodes are available to everyone, but are a scarce, highly-demanded resource, so getting access to them may require some wait time in queue.

 !!! info "Getting your own GPU nodes"